AkHiLhehe/startup-funding-rag/README.md

 # Startup Investment Intelligence Platform
-This project is built for the Anokha Generative AI track challenge.
+This project is built for the Anokha Generative AI track challenge and is an updated version of the submission

 ## 🚀 Production-Grade RAG System for Startup & Investor Intelligence